 Elisa Quintana is a Research Scientist with the SETI Institute and NASA Ames Research Center where she works on the Kepler Mission to help search for and characterize extrasolar planets.
 Most recently, she led a team of astronomers to confirm Kepler-186f, the first Earth-sized planet found to orbit within the habitable zone of another star.
-Her research also includes creating computer models to study the formation, dynamical stability and habitability of rocky planets within and beyond our solar system.
+Her research also includes creating computer models to study the formation, dynamical stability and habitability of rocky planets within and beyond our Solar System.

-A Q & A with Elisa Quintana
+Q & A with Elisa Quintana

 How long have you been working on the Kepler Mission?

 I joined the SETI Institute in 2006 to work on Kepler, several years before the spacecraft was launched into space.
-I came to NASA Ames in 1999 as a graduate student to work on the Vulcan Camera project, a ground-based exoplanet search program at Lick Observatory which was a precursor to the Kepler mission, and I’ve been at NASA Ames ever since.
-I’ve been fortunate to have witnessed all of the stages of Kepler, including the early technology demonstrations, the selection as a NASA Discovery Mission in 2001, the launch at Kennedy Space Flight Center in 2009 and the many exciting discoveries since then!
+I came to NASA Ames in 1999 as a graduate student to work on the Vulcan Camera project, a ground-based exoplanet search program at Lick Observatory that was a precursor to the Kepler mission, and I’ve been at NASA Ames ever since.
+I’ve been fortunate to have witnessed all of the stages of Kepler, including the early technology demonstrations, the selection as a NASA Discovery Mission in 2001, the launch at Kennedy Space Flight Center in 2009, and the many exciting discoveries since then!

 Describe your role in the Kepler Mission.

 For the past few years I’ve been working on modeling the thousands of Kepler's “Objects of Interest” (KOIs), helping to determine which KOIs are good planet candidates by refining the star/planet parameters, and working towards confirming and characterizing some of the more interesting and promising planet candidates.
-I’ve also remained active in planet formation research, and it’s much more fun now to develop models when you have observations to constrain your theories (we now have hundeds of exosolar systems, whereas a decade ago we just had one, our own solar system).
+I’ve also remained active in planet formation research, and it’s much more fun now to develop models when you have observations to constrain your theories (we now have hundeds of exosolar systems, whereas a decade ago we just had one, our own Solar System).
 It’s also fun to see new discoveries test your previous theories.
 Exoplanet science is a fast-moving field, and perfect for my attention span.

 If we were going to observe you at work, what would we see?